DavidSeo382/David-Seo-Porfolio-Projects/README.md

 # [Project 2: NFL Hall of Fame Web Scraper and Analysis](https://github.com/DavidSeo382/NFL-HOF-Webscraper-and-Analysis)

-First created a webscraper using the BeautifulSoup library from Python to scrape the a website that contained stats of every player in the NFL Hall of Fame.
+First created a webscraper using the BeautifulSoup library from Python to scrape a website that contained stats of every player in the NFL Hall of Fame.
 Afterwards, I cleaned the data and then used the os library to create a csv file.
 From here, I then analyzed the data by creating bar graphs and finding averages to see what qualifies someone to enter the Hall of Fame based on their stats and position.

 ## Tools / Languages Used:
 * Jupyter Notebooks